MicahRCM/Gender-Attitude-Explorer/README.md

 2. All data visualization was done using [Chart.js](https://www.chartjs.org/).
 3. README.md file created using [Markdown Preview](https://github.com/facelessuser/MarkdownPreview), created and maintained by [Isaac Muse](https://github.com/facelessuser).
 4. Attitude Charts use dependent variables that have been rescaled to range from 0 to 10.
 For a complete explanation of how scaling works, see [here](#3-attitude-scale-construction).
-5. Generations were coded using the follow birth year ranges:
+5. Generations were coded using the follow birth-year ranges:
 ```
     Lost Generation:  1890 - 1909
 Greatest Generation:  1910 - 1927